How To Buy Bitcoin in USA – BTC Buying Guide

 Alright, so you want to buy some Bitcoin (aka BTC).
 First things first, a quick crash course on buying crypto in general.

 Cryptocurrencies are bought through exchanges.
-Once you’ve signed up with one, you can log in, and use your preferred payment method to buy and trade cryptocurrencies like BTC on the crypto exchange.
+Once you’ve signed up with one, you can log in, and use your preferred payment method to buy and trade cryptocurrencies like BTC on crypto exchanges.

 Our favourite exchange is Coinbase, it’s easy to sign up and they have an incredible app which makes trading a breeze.